fredericaltorres/fMicroService/README.md

 - Docker
 - Kubernetes on Azure

-My goal is to build a case study that I can use to evaluate the scalability possibilities of the technologies mentioned above.
+My goal is to build a case study that I can use to evaluate the scalability possibilities of the technologies mentioned above and also build a real time web dashboard

 - Other Azure resources used: table, queue, service bus, web site, load balancer.